OneKey-Network/addressability-framework/mvp-spec/operator-design-alternative-swan.md

 - it is originally made to support a tree of operator nodes, under a different domain, although the solution works with a single TLD+1 domain.

-The SWAN solution is very modular, based on different open source projects (OWID, SWIFT) and meant to be generic (not limited to the Prebid SSO use case).
+The SWAN solution is very modular, based on different open source projects (OWID, SWIFT) and meant to be generic (not limited to the Prebid Addressability Framework use case).

 ✅ the level of security is high because all data is encrypted